 The engineering marvels along the drive like Triple Arches and the Tunnels are visually impressive.
 So are the stories of the “powder monkeys” tasked with hanging off the cliffs by rope, drilling holes and stuffing them with dynamite.

-If you are touring early in the season, you might get a free car rinse at the Weeping Wall, as the snow melt showers over the road, and you can’t fully credit the outstanding scenery at Big Bend with views to Mt Oberlin in words.
+If you are touring early in the season, you might get a free car wash at the Weeping Wall, as the snow melt showers over the road.
+You can’t fully credit the outstanding scenery at Big Bend with views to Mt Oberlin in words.
 Have your camera ready, you’re going to be taking a lot of photos today.

 Most will want to capture the milestone of the highest point along the route, and perhaps warm up inside at the Logan Pass Visitor Centre.
-We’ll explore the different versions around the name “Going to the Sun Road”.
+Here, we’ll explore the different versions around the name “Going to the Sun Road”.

 The tour can be driven in either direction, between West Glacier and St Mary.
 And it’s just so good, you may want to turn around and do it again in the other direction.
 We have some different commentary on the return trip, while still pointing out the major sites.